Carmen Mondragón: Biography

 She gained greater recognition posthumously; following a similar trajectory of fame as that of Frida Kahlo's.
 Carmen Mondragón is considered a talented and revolutionary woman who both embraced and shaped the 1920s and 1930s in Mexico through her activism and creativity.
 She has been likened to Guadalupe Marín, Antonieta Rivas Mercado, Frida Kahlo, Tina Modotti, Lupe Vélez and María Izquierdo.
 Unlike Kahlo, her popularity was due more to her enchanting beauty than to her artistic and literary work.
 She reflectively described her work as intuitive.
 All her self-portraits show oversized, green eyes, but her eyes seem highlighted also in paintings by other artists.
 Many of her works are undated.

 Her works were exhibited in the National Museum of Mexican Art in Chicago in 2007, in an exhibition titled A Woman Beyond Time/Nahui Olin: una mujer fuera del tiempo.

-In 2019 the Spanish novelist Juan Bonilla published his novel "Totalidad sexual del Cosmos", inspired by the life of Nahui Olin.
-In 2020, this novel won the National Prize for Literature in Spain.
+In 2019 the Spanish novelist Juan Bonilla published his novel Totalidad sexual del Cosmos, inspired by the life of Nahui Olin.
+In 2020, it won Spain's National Prize for Literature.